Condenser Tube ID Coating

 Curran International patented its spray applied Condenser tube lining system in 1996.
 Its many clients include the major refineries and power-gen plants around the world.

 Thin film polymer tube lining materials, applied at <10 mils or 250 microns, provide a foul release suited for all water services.
 The coating also provides a barrier to any corrosion that tends to occur on bare tubes.

 Condenser tube coatings (Condenser tube linings) have proven to reduce fouling and boundary layer drag.
 By promoting flow, backpressure is reduced and the long-term optimal performance of heat transfer equipment is sustained.
 Coatings are chosen according to the service temperature and conditions in which they are to be applied, as well as where – in the field or in-shop.

 Used condenser tube repair and recovery of leaking tubes

 Get your used condenser to the next scheduled outage or shut down, with tube ID coating.
 Curran’s method for applying Condenser tube coating can also be applied to used condenser tubes to repair them.
 Curran can repair your condenser tubes, by removing all of the scale from the tube wall (including deep pits) and applying its tube lining system to cover any pits and the tube wall.
 What you are left with is a fully enclosed coating system that will prevent any further corrosion, and will also eliminate fouling.

 Curran also has a process for recovering known leaking tubes (tube with holes).
 There is service history of recovering tubes with a 1.5mm diameter hole.
 Once the tube recovery procedure is applied, each tube is tested up to 80 PSI.
-Click here for a case study.

 Click here to receive a quote to repair your exchanger tubes